eSolia/help.esolia.pro/src/index_en.md

 logo: /assets/logo/eSolia-Logo-Flat-2015.png
 ---

-## Using this site
+## Welcome

 Thank you for stopping by.
 This site contains eSolia's help pages with topical information.
-Use the search function, or look at the navigation menu to find a page to view.
+Use the above search function, or look at the navigation menu to find a page to view.